pstolarz/OneWireNg/README.md

   Search algorithm allows efficient filtering basing on a selected set of family codes.
 Maximum size of the set is configurable by `CONFIG_MAX_SRCH_FILTERS` configuration macro-define.

+* Overdrive (high-speed) mode support.

+  The overdrive mode enables speed up the 1-wire communication by a factor of 10.
+  Only limited number of 1-wire devices support this mode (e.g. DS2408, DS2431).

 * Clear and flexible architecture.